The Best Halloween Fonts to Add Spooky Typography to Every Design

 Dark Magic halloween font

-Dark Magic is a black-letter font with a big gothic impact.
-The outlines and shapes appear sharp and medieval, and match well with witchy fonts, occult posters, and spooky logos.
+Dark Magic is a bold black-letter font with a strong Gothic look.
+The shapes are sharp and old-school, like something from the Middle Ages.
+It fits perfectly with witchy styles, creepy posters, and spooky logos.

-Use black letter fonts for titles, as long texts can be difficult to read.
-Dark Magic is perfect for haunted brand designs and dramatic Halloween titles.
+Stick to using black-letter fonts for titles only, since long paragraphs get hard to read.
+Dark Magic works great for haunted brand designs and dramatic Halloween headers.

 Key Features